 However, a newer technology using solar ‘microinverters’, allow solar panels to operate independently of each other.
 So if one module ends up in the shade, the others just keep on buzzing, resulting in much higher average system availability.
 That’s especially great news for solar arrays with inconsistent shading profiles.

-An alternative to large, central inverters are Enphase microinverters, as mentioned above.
-Each small micro-inverter is attached to each individual solar panel.
+Solar panels turn the sun’s energy into direct current (DC) electricity.
+Microinverters, An alternative to large, central inverters, beneath each solar module convert the DC to AC power to use in your home.
+With Enphase microinverters, each small micro-inverter is attached to each individual solar panel.
 These microinverters allow each panel to operate independently, leading to significant improvements in energy production, and flexibility of array design, especially when shading is an issue.

 How Net Metering Works for California Solar

 California’s net metering law allows residential users to get PG&E credit for extra electricity produced by their solar panels at peak retail prices during the day and draw from the grid during the night, at lower off-peak rates.
 During the day, the electric meter spins backwards as it feeds excess electricity back into the utility grid.
 At night, or during off-peak producing times, the electric meter spins forward as it returns electricity from the grid into the customer’s home or business.

 PG&E’s standard net energy metering program offers customers the opportunity to get credit for the electricity they have produced in excess of the amount that they have used within a given month.
 The credit appears on the customer’s monthly utility statement, and is applied to electricity-related charges within each 12-month reconciliation period.